fmadrian/transfer-playlists/README.md

 ## Known issues

-- Only the first 50 songs in a playlist or liked videos will be transferred.
-- You requests might not be completed if you exceed Spotify's and / or YouTube's usage quota.
+- Your request might not be completed if you exceed Spotify and / or YouTube API usage quota.
-- The script can only retrieve Youtube's public videos.
+- The script can only retrieve music from public and not age-restricted videos.

 ## Resources used